gerardrbentley/cookiecutter-streamlit/{{ cookiecutter.project_slug }}/README.md

 {%- if do_streamlit %}
 - `.streamlit/config.toml`: Customizes the behaviour of streamlit without specifying command line arguments (`streamlit config show`)
 {% endif -%}
+{%- if do_dev %}- `Makefile`: Provides useful commands for working on the project such as `run`, `lint`, `test`, and `test-e2e`
+- `requirements.dev.txt`: Provides packages useful for development but not necessarily production deployment.
+Also includes all of `requirements.txt` via `-r`
+- `pyproject.toml`: Provides a main configuration point for Python dev tools
+- `.flake8`: Because `flake8` doesn't play nicely with `pyproject.toml` out of the box
+- `.pre-commit-config.yml`: Provides safeguards for what you commit and push to your repo
+- `tests/`: Folder for tests to be picked up by `pytest`
+{% endif -%}
 {%- if do_heroku %}- `app.json`: Provides "Deploy to Heroku" functionality / specification
 - `Procfile`: Special file to tell Heroku how to run our app (`streamlit run`) (see [docs](https://devcenter.heroku.com/articles/procfile))
 - `runtime.txt`: Special file to tell Heroku which python version to use (see [supported runtimes](https://devcenter.heroku.com/articles/python-support#supported-runtimes))